A late push sends Wall Street near its records

-Stocks are holding steady in afternoon trading on Wall Street Tuesday as indexes hover just below their recent all-time highs.
+Wall Street capped a choppy day of trading Tuesday with slight gains for stocks, leaving the major indexes just below their recent all-time highs.

-The S&P 500 was up 0.2% after drifting between small gains and losses for much of the day.
-The Dow Jones Industrial Average also reversed a slide and was up by 38 points, or 0.1%, as of 2:54 p.m.
-Eastern time.
-The Nasdaq composite added 0.2%.
+The S&P 500 closed 0.4% higher after wavering between small gains and losses for much of the day.
+The benchmark index finished just 2.6 points below its record high set earlier this month and short of recouping all of its losses from the day before.

+The Dow Jones Industrial Average also bounced back from an early slide, finishing with a 0.3% gain.
+The Nasdaq composite added 0.4%.

+The market’s uneven start to the week comes after Wall Street notched big gains last week on hopes for interest rate cuts from the Federal Reserve.

-Gains in technology stocks helped outweigh losses in communication services and other sectors.
-Chipmaking giant Nvidia rose 1.2%.
+Gains in technology, financial and industrial stocks helped outweigh losses in communication services and other sectors.
+Chipmaking giant Nvidia rose 1.1% and JPMorgan Chase added 1.2%.

-Boeing rose 3% after Korean Air announced a $50 billion deal with the company that includes buying more than 100 aircraft.
-Dish Network parent, EchoStar, surged 74.4% after AT&T said it will buy some of its wireless spectrum licenses in a $23 billion deal.
+Boeing rose 3.5% for one of the biggest gains among S&P 500 companies after Korean Air announced a $50 billion deal with the company that includes buying more than 100 aircraft.
+Dish Network parent EchoStar surged 70.2% after AT&T said it will buy some of its wireless spectrum licenses in a $23 billion deal.

-Treasury yields were little changed in the bond market.
+Treasury yields mostly fell in the bond market.
 The yield on the 10-year Treasury fell to 4.26% from 4.28% late Monday.

 The broader market remained subdued following President Donald Trump's escalation of his fight with the Federal Reserve.
 On Monday, he said that he’s removing Federal Reserve Governor Lisa Cook.
-She has responded that she will not resign.
+Cook's lawyer said she'll sue Trump’s administration to try to prevent him from firing her.

 It marks the latest escalation in his dispute with the central bank over its cautious interest rate policy.
 The Fed has held rates steady since late 2024 over worries that Trump's unpredictable tariff policy will reignite inflation.
 Trump has also threatened to fire Fed Chair Jerome Powell, often taunting him with name-calling.
 Still, he is only one of 12 votes that decides interest rate policy.